 The 21st Century Museum was my most memorable art museum visit in years.
 I’d even recommend it to people who normally don’t care for art museums.
 An exhibit called “End of Civilization” featured trash from Japan’s beaches.
 The artist Jurgen Lehl believed he could draw attention to the pollution by creating a beautiful work.

 Another highlight was “The Swimming Pool.”
 Visitors could take photos both above and below the pool.
-I waved at people on the other side of the water.

 Since I’m always looking at clouds, I had to take a photo from under the pool.

 The 21st Century Museum contained many other fascinating, interactive exhibits where photography wasn’t allowed.
 For instance, in the exhibit “Memories,” visitors were welcome to leave trinkets at the museum and write a note describing an associated memory.
 The exhibit included ticket stubs, key chains, and even a pair of flats.
 Visitors were welcome to take a trinket they liked.